S. M. Abdul Mannan

-S. M. Abdul Mannan (born 15 December 1951) is a Jatiya Party (Ershad) politician and a former Jatiya Sangsad member representing the Manikganj-2 constituency.
+S. M. Abdul Mannan Chowdhury (born 15 December 1951) is a Jatiya Party (Ershad) politician and a former Jatiya Sangsad member representing the Manikganj-2 constituency.

 Early life

 Mannan was born on 15 December 1951.
 He has a bachelor's degree in civil engineering.

 Career

 Mannan is a director of Global Insurance Limited, Premier Leasing Limited, Delta Medical Centre, Delta Spinners Limited, and Mercantile Bank Limited.
 He had served a term as the President of Gulshan Club.
 He is a member of the board of governors of the Bangladesh Enterprise Institute.

 Mannan was elected to Parliament from Manikganj-2 as a candidate of Jatiya Party in 2008.
 He was elected vice-chairperson of Premier Leasing and Finance Limited on 28 June 2009 and Mizanur Rahman Shelley was elected chairperson.
 He was a member of the Parliamentary Standing Committee on Industries Ministry.

 While campaigning for the general elections in 2018 from Manikganj-2 constituency Mannan's motorcade was attacked allegedly by Awami League activists.
 Momtaz Begum, the Awami League candidate won the election.
 He received only 558 votes and came third in the election.